stevekunze/Scripts/restic/readme.md

+> [!Note]
-Note that the "hsb" is needs to be defined in the .ssh/config file.
+> Note that the "hsb" is needs to be defined in the .ssh/config file.

 > [!CAUTION]
 > You have to exclude the "/" at the start when specifing the path and username with .ssh/config file.